AlvaroTV/School-Department-System/README.md

 # School-Department-System
-A project carried out for the school services department of a Mexican university
+A project for the management of students and teachers of the school services department of a Mexican university